TianyouDai/QA-Knowledge/README.md

   - split parameters into action parameter and split data into data table
 - Product – production
   - Put it into framework after making sure everything is running well

+## Create single QTP script in daily work
+- Prepare – Setup for test automation
+  - Document manual test steps
+  - Check environment is ready and data is valid
+- Create – Create basic test
+  - Create the test script and confirm playback
+  - Enhance – Enhance basic test
+  - Use QTP features, like splitting different functions into different actions
+  - Insert checkpoint
+  - split parameters into action parameter and split data into data table
+- Product – production
+  - Put it into framework after making sure everything is running well

+## Types of Object Repository: local and global

+## QTP object fail error
+- Cannot find object
+- The objects are not unique